-Buildings covered with copper can be admired for decades and even centuries.
-There are many examples of historical and contemporary buildings all over Europe with their green copper cladding, roofs and gutters proving copper to be both beautiful and durable.
+Buildings covered with copper can be admired for centuries.
+There are many examples of both historical and contemporary buildings across Europe with striking green copper cladding, gutters and roofs, showing copper to be both beautiful and durable.

-Contemporary architecture benefits from copper, because it complements commonly-used materials such as brick, wood, stone and glass, and can be used for buildings with traditional or modern styles.
+Modern architecture benefits from copper because it complements commonly-used materials such as brick, wood, stone and glass, and can be used for buildings with modern or traditional styles.
 In addition, copper architecture meets the important requirements of state-of-the-art building design, which demands recyclable and sustainable materials.
-In existing legislative framework, the production and use of copper products generally safeguards the environment and citizens of Europe.
+In existing legislative framework, the production and use of copper products safeguards the environment and citizens of Europe.

-Copper is a beautiful material: no other metal, except gold, has a colour; when exposed to the environment its shiny red becomes brown and then progresses to its distinctive green patina.
-Industry is now able to provide pre-oxidised and pre-patinated sheets to architects, who appreciate the availability of forms (solid sheet and strip, punched, meshed and more) and their ability to be easily shaped.
+Copper is a beautiful material.
+No other metal, except gold, has a colour.
+When exposed to the environment, copper’s shiny red becomes brown and then progresses to its distinctive green patina.
+Industry is now able to provide pre-oxidised and pre-patinated sheets to architects, meaning a particular colour can be achieved either immediately, or naturally over time.
+Copper products are also available in a wide range of forms (solid sheet and strip, punched, meshed and more) that are easy to work with and shape.

-Copper alloying adds to the palette of colours; golden brown bronze , red-yellow brass and metallic golden copper are increasingly used by the architect for buildings, especially for roof and facades, thanks to their appealing look and their long life.
+Copper alloying adds to the palette of colours.
+Golden-brown bronze , red-yellow brass and gold-coloured copper are increasingly used by the architects for building elements—especially for roof and facades—thanks to their appealing look and long life.

-Copper, and copper alloys, give performance, durability (100+ years), a range of colours, forms and textures, all in a natural, 100% recyclable material.
+Copper, and copper alloys provide performance, durability (100+ years), a range of colours, forms and textures, all in a natural, 100% recyclable material.

 Yes, brass and bronze alloys are available.

 Applying a lacquer is not recommended, particularly when large areas are considered.
 Lacquers will require regular maintenance over the life of the roof.